TedHusted/awake/awake.md/awake.md

 “Certainly.
 Please drop me a copy, and I’ll forward it to our legal department.”

 Rourke holds out his phone, which bleeps as it receives the document.
-He then turns away from the investigators and speaks quietly into his phone.
+He turns away from the investigators and speaks quietly into his phone.

 “Please,  follow me,” says Rourke, turning back around.